 ESDC Technical Modernization Assessment

-Employment and Social Development Canada (ESDC) relied on five legacy business applications built on PowerBuilder 12.5 / Sybase and Oracle technologies.
+The ESDC Technical Modernization Assessment examined five legacy business applications relied upon by Employment and Social Development Canada (ESDC) built on PowerBuilder 12.5 / Sybase and Oracle technologies.
 These systems supported critical functions such as labor relations, injury compensation, dispute resolution, and regulatory compliance.
 However, the aging platforms posed risks, lacked integration with modern enterprise systems, and were increasingly costly to support.

 To address this, ESDC engaged Core Software to assess and modernize the applications using automated design-preservation and code-transformation techniques, migrating them to a Microsoft .NET and SQL Server–based architecture (with Oracle retained for specific applications).